December 09, 2020 6 min read

 The Details of Vitamin D3

-Vitamin D, also called “calciferol” or the sunshine vitamin is a fat-soluble vitamin that can be produced by the body or absorbed by some natural foods and vitamin d supplements.
+Vitamin D, also called “calciferol” or the sunshine vitamin is a fat-soluble vitamin that can be produced by the body or absorbed by some natural foods and vitamin D supplements.
 Vitamin D helps to protect our bone health by retaining calcium and phosphorus.
-Adequate vitamin D intake is crucial to the healthy growth of our bones and teeth and can help to prevent conditions affecting the skeletal system.
+Adequate vitamin D intake is crucial to the healthy growth of our bones and teeth and can help prevent conditions affecting the skeletal system.
 Another health benefit of vitamin D is immune system support.

 Choosing the right form of vitamin D for you will depend primarily on your diet.
-Unlike vitamin D2 (ergocalciferol) which can only be found in plant-based sources, vitamin D3 (cholecalciferol) can be both synthesized within the body or via consuming animal products and meats.
+Unlike vitamin D2 (ergocalciferol) which can only be found in plant-based sources, vitamin D3 (cholecalciferol) can be synthesized within the body or via consuming animal products and meats.
 When ultraviolet (UVB) radiation from sunlight contacts your skin cells, it creates vitamin D3.
 Then, the stored inactive version of the vitamin (AKA 25-hydroxyvitamin d) is converted by the kidneys into its active form of calcitriol.
 The total body effects of vitamin D are too good to pass up!

 The Goldilocks Zone of Vitamin D